-The Datalogics PDF Alchemist SDK provides a simple C language API to convert PDF files to HTML, XML, or EPUB content.
+The Datalogics PDF Alchemist SDK provides a simple C language API to convert PDF files to HTML, XML, JSON, EPUB, plain text, or CSV content.
 The API (in Windows, the link library) is contained within the SDK subdirectory of the product folder.

 PDF Alchemist SDK supports the following platforms: